cloudfoundry-attic/bosh-notes/proposals/delete-instance.md

 ```

 - called `delete` to follow start/stop/etc convention
+- lock is taken on the deployment (unlike delete-vm; what does orphan-disk expect?)

 After running this command, if manifest is unchanged it's expected that new instance is brought up via `bosh deploy`.
 Since instance is gone, HM will not be able to bring it back automatically.